GiorgioZacharo/FunctionSignature/README.md

 ### 2) Identification of Functions, Analysis and extract their properties.

-We make sure that the LLVM_BUILD line in "run_pass.sh" points to the path of the LLVM8 build directory:
+We make sure that the LLVM paths in "run_pass.sh" point to the path of the LLVM-3.8 build and lib directory:

-    LLVM_BUILD=path/to/llvm/build
+    BIN_DIR_LLVM=path/to/llvm/build/bin
+    LIB_DIR_LLVM=path/to/llvm/build/lib

 The following script invokes the FunctionSignature Analysis passes and outputs the analysis that includes all the Function properties required.